DjangoGirls/tutorial/intro_to_command_line/README.md

 Here it is!

-> PRO tip: if you type `cd D` and then hit `tab` on your keyboard, command line will automatically autofill the rest of the name so you can navigate faster.
-If there is more than one folder starting with "D", hit `tab` button twice to get a list of options.
+> PRO tip: if you type `cd D` and then hit `tab` on your keyboard, the command line will automatically autofill the rest of the name so you can navigate faster.
+If there is more than one folder starting with "D", hit the `tab` button twice to get a list of options.

 ---

 ### Create directory

-How about creating Django Girls directory on your desktop?
+How about creating a Django Girls directory on your desktop?
 You can do it this way:

     $ mkdir djangogirls